ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 ---
-title: How to Find a New Maintainer for Your Package
+title: How to Recruit a New Maintainer for Your Package
 author:
 - Yanina Bellini Saibene
 editor: